Skip to content

 Available Services

-The integration provides the following generic services that work with multiple workload types:
+The integration provides the following services for controlling Kubernetes resources:

 Scale Workload Scale a workload to a specific number of replicas Deployments, StatefulSets